 However, if you don’t need a super light option and want something more sturdy, you can augment a straight leg canopy setup by adding guy lines.
 This provides some additional sideways tension, which means you get the best of both worlds.
 It also helps stop your canopy from taking off in a gust of wind.

 The are other considerations too with purchasing a straight vs slant leg canopy:

 - You can fit other canopies around it easily, which is necessary for crowded places like markets.
 When trying to place two angled leg canopies next to each other there will be some wasted space, which isn’t ideal where real estate is at a premium.

-The best solution in my view is to pair the overall weightbearing strengths of a straight leg canopy (good for heavier canopy tops or hanging objects off the frame) with some ropes to secure it down, giving it some side wind resistance.
+The best solution in my view is to pair the overall weightbearing strengths of a straight leg canopy (good for heavier canopy tops or hanging objects off the frame) with some ropes to secure it down, giving it some side wind resistance (here are some tips on how to setup a canopy).
 A straight leg canopy also maximises the shade area, and makes more sense when placed near other pop up canopies.